phone icon 888.881.1139 M-F: 6am - 7pm PST · Sat & Sun 9am - 1pm PST

 Term life insurance pays a benefit in the event of the death of the insured during a specified term.

 Some of the biggest financial concerns facing businesses can be ameliorated by life insurance.
-According to financial advisor Kim Butler, most companies have five key financial concerns:
+In general, most companies have five key financial concerns:

 • Planning for the future